sdstrowes/ris-live-example/README.md

 Should generate ./ris; run `./ris`

-This is the firehose; the code has a couple of examples on how to filter the stream.
+This will give basically the firehose: any IPv4 update, from any RIS collector.
+The code has a couple of examples on how to filter the stream.

+There's more info in the RIS Live manual: https://ris-live.ripe.net/manual/